cocos/cocos-docs/en/editor/extension/extension-manager.md

 ### Global Extensions

 The extensions in the Global Extensions tab are available to all projects that have the extension enabled.
-The global extensions are located in the following directories.
+The global extensions are located in the following directories:

 - **Windows**: `%USERPROFILE%\.CocosCreator\extensions`
 - **MacOS**: `$HOME/.CocosCreator/extensions`